avito-tech/avito-android/docs/content/contributing/Logging.md

 ## Verbose mode

-Use gradle property `avito.logging.verbose` to override gradle logging level and send avito logs with gradle's error level.
+Use gradle property `avito.logging.verbose` to override gradle logging level and send avito logs with gradle's quiet level.

 Value defines which levels to override.

-For example: `-Pavito.logging.verbose=INFO` makes `INFO` and `WARNING` levels act like error
+For example: `-Pavito.logging.verbose=INFO` makes `INFO` and higher(`WARNING`) levels act like level quiet

-`CRITICAL`, which is mapped to gradle's `error` level, always acts as an error
+`CRITICAL`, which is mapped to gradle's `error` level is visible already on quiet level

 Possible values are in `DEBUG`, `INFO`, `WARNING`, `CRITICAL` (see `com.avito.logger.LogLevel`)